Chapter 4. IPFW Dummynet and Traffic Shaping

 #

-*pipes and *sched*s (schedulers) are tighly bound.
+*pipes and *sched*s (schedulers) are tightly bound.
 In fact, there is no command to delete a scheduler.
 The scheduler is deleted when the pipe is deleted.

 Note however that the scheduler can be configured independently if desired.
-Below we change the scheduler type from the above type RR to QFQ, a variant of WF2Q+:
+Here is a change to the scheduler type from the above type RR to QFQ, a variant of WF2Q+:

 #